ppkantorski/Alchemist/README.md

 - **Content Mods**: Organized by title ID in the same repositories.
 Use the “Install Contents” section to deploy content mods to the correct directories.
     - Format for adding content mods is as follows:
         - `/switch/.packages/Alchemist/contents/{TITLE_NAME} - {MOD_NAME}/{TITLE_ID}/...`
-Mods must be placed in the corresponding `repos/pchtxts/` or `repos/contents/` subfolders for Alchemist to process them correctly.

 ## Installation